Genre: Psychology & Self-Help

 Whenever we’re dealing with bad news, a difficult person, or a disappointment of some kind, most of us get into certain habits, ways of reacting to life—particularly adversity—that don’t serve us very well.

-Carlson’s opening salvo couldn’t be much simpler—when things go bad, people often do things to make matters worse—and as soon as book was published, the words struck a major chord with readers.
+Carlson’s opening salvo couldn’t be much simpler—when things go bad, people often do things to make matters worse—and as soon as the book was published, the words struck a major chord with readers.
 The book remained on The New York Times Best Seller list for 101 weeks, spawned a host of similarly-tiled spinoffs (for moms, dads, teens, and others), and made Carlson one of the era’s most popular self-help writers.

 In 2006, after the 45-year-old Carlson died unexpectedly of a heart attack, his former literary agent Patti Breitman said of him: “He preached what the Buddha preached, but without the preaching.”